-Fiscal 2024 Fiscal 2023 Fiscal 2022
+Fiscal 2025 Fiscal 2024 Fiscal 2023

 Apparel:

-Clothing including footwear 47 % 48 % 47 %
+Clothing including footwear 44 % 47 % 48 %

-Accessories including jewelry and beauty 18 17 15
+Accessories including jewelry and beauty 21 18 17

-Home fashions 35 35 38
+Home fashions 35 35 35

 Total 100 % 100 % 100 %

-TJX evaluates the performance of its segments based on "segment profit or loss," which it defines as pre-tax income or loss before general corporate expense, interest (income) expense, net and certain separately disclosed unusual or infrequent items.
+The CODM regularly reviews net sales by segment and segment profit or loss.
+There are no significant expense categories or amounts regularly provided to the CODM and included in reported segment profit or loss.
+As such, no significant expense categories are disclosed in the table below.
+The CODM evaluates the performance of the Company's segments based on "segment profit or loss," which it defines as pre-tax income or loss before general corporate expense, interest (income) expense, net and certain separately disclosed unusual or infrequent items.
 "Segment profit or loss," as defined by TJX, may not be comparable to similarly titled measures used by other entities.
 This measure of performance should not be considered an alternative to net income or cash flows from operating activities as an indicator of TJX's performance or as a measure of liquidity.

-Presented below is financial information with respect to TJX's business segments:
+Presented below is financial information with respect to TJX's segments: